When was Parliament dissolved?

 When will Parliament next meet?

 When Parliament has been dissolved the Monarch issues a royal proclamation summoning the new Parliament.
-The royal proclamation will be published in the London Gazette.
+The royal proclamation is published in the London and Edinburgh Gazettes.

 What happens to Parliament at dissolution?